Irena Grudzińska-Gross: Biography

 As an academic, she specialises in intellectual history and literature in modern Europe.
 In 1981, she and Jan T. Gross edited War Through Children's Eyes, a collection of essays from the contemporary perspectives of children in the evacuation of Polish civilians from the USSR in World War II.
 In 1985, she published The Art of Solidarity, based on the Yale University exhibit of the same name.
 Her first book, The Scar of Revolution (1991), discusses Alexis de Tocqueville and Marquis de Custine.
 In 2009, she published another book, Czeslaw Milosz and Joseph Brodsky: Fellowship of Poets discussing the relationship between Joseph Brodsky and Czesław Miłosz.
 She was editor of Peter Lang's Eastern European Culture, Politics and Societies series, and she also edited two of Adam Michnik's books, In Search of Lost Meaning (2011) and Trouble with History (2014).

 Grudzińska-Gross's book, Golden Harvest (2011), co-written with her ex-husband, Jan T. Gross, is about Poles enriching themselves at the expense of Jews murdered in the Holocaust.
 The book was praised for tackling a difficult topic; however the extent of the phenomenon in question was disputed, with some critics arguing that Gross exaggerated what was otherwise a marginal phenomenon.

 In 1996, she was awarded the Knight's Cross of the Order of Merit of the Republic of Poland, and in 2007 was promoted to Officer's Cross.
 In 2018, she was appointed a Guggenheim Fellow in Intellectual and Cultural History.

+Personal life

-She was married to Jan T. Gross.
+Grudzińska-Gross was the long-term partner of Jonathan Schell, and was married to Jan T. Gross.